guoping0408/AI-application/README.md

 $ tar -xzvf coco.tar.gz
 ```

+The files you have downloaded includes pictures of different groups, which are inside the `images` folder, and their corresponding KITTI meta, which describes their bounding boxes information, inside the `labels` folder.

 we select that option in the drop-down menu on the right hand side.
 Make sure you are at the **Datasets** page.